CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+The System Security Plan (SSP) was developed and implemented for LINCS Technology Project system in accordance with the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01), Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05), NIST SP 800-18 and NIST SP 800-37.
+The SSP includes a description of the management, operational, and technical controls in place or planned for the application.
+The SSP is included as a key document in an application’s C&A package and is reviewed and approved by designated officials.
+The SSP identifies the system owner and responsible parties for managing system access and the overall security of the system.
+The Chief Information Security Officer reviews and approves the SSP.
+The SSP will be reviewed at least annually and updated to account for any changes to the LINCS system and to address any changes in security controls.

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: AWS system security plan.

 ### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-CivicActions has developed the system security plan (SSP) for the LINCS system and compliant to NIST 800-53 and FIPS 199.
-The SSP defines the security categorization, system boundary, and security requirements and controls meeting NIST requirements as required by LINCS.
+CivicActions has developed this system security plan (SSP) for the information system as part of compliance with NIST 800-53 and FIPS 199.
+The SSP defines the security categorization, system boundary, and security requirements and controls meeting the requirements of the NIST Risk Management Framework (RMF).
 Specifically the SSP:

 1. Is consistent with the organization’s enterprise architecture